samarabbas/temporal-documentation-legacy/docs/07_goclient/09_continueasnew.md

 **ContinueAsNew** is the low level construct that enables implementing such workflows without the risk of failures down the road.
-The operation atomically completes the current execution and starts a new execution of the workflow with the same **workflow ID**.
+The operation atomically completes the current execution and starts a new execution of the workflow with the same **workflow Id**.
 The new execution will not carry over any history from the old execution.
 To trigger this behavior, the workflow function should terminate by returning the special **ContinueAsNewError** error: